Cable vs Fiber Internet

 |---|---|---|---|---|

-| FTTP Fibre | 100 Mbps–10 Gbps | 2–8 ms | Yes | Very low |
+| FTTP Fiber | 100 Mbps–10 Gbps | 2–8 ms | Yes | Very low |

 | Cable (DOCSIS 3.1) | 100 Mbps–2 Gbps | 8–20 ms | Asymmetric | Moderate (shared node) |

-| FTTC/VDSL Fibre | 40–330 Mbps | 5–15 ms | Asymmetric | Low |
+| FTTC/VDSL Fiber | 40–330 Mbps | 5–15 ms | Asymmetric | Low |

 | ADSL/DSL | Up to 24 Mbps down | 10–40 ms | Highly asymmetric | Low |

-| 5G Home Broadband | 100–500 Mbps typical | 10–30 ms | Near-symmetric | Variable (cell load) |
+| 5G Home Internet | 100–500 Mbps typical | 10–30 ms | Near-symmetric | Variable (cell load) |

 | Satellite (Starlink) | 50–250 Mbps | 20–50 ms (LEO) | Asymmetric | Variable (beam load) |

-FTTP — fibre to the premises
+FTTP - Fiber to the Premises

-FTTP connections are typically symmetric — your upload speed equals your download speed.
+FTTP connections are typically symmetric - Your upload speed equals your download speed.
 This is highly valuable for working from home, video calling, cloud backup, and home servers, where upload speed often matters as much as download speed.

 Latency on FTTP is exceptionally low - 2–8 ms to the ISP's network edge, significantly below cable or DSL.
 This makes it the best choice for gaming, live streaming, and any latency-sensitive application.